The Purpose of Homework at St Vincent’s is:

 - To encourage pupils as they get older to develop the independence, confidence and self-discipline needed to study on their own, and to prepare them for the requirements of secondary school.

 - Regular reading is vital; both reading practice and listening to others read is essential throughout school and will form part of ongoing homework.
-Children must read with an adult a minimum of 3 times each week and this is to be recorded in their diary.
+Children must read with an adult a minimum of 3 times each week and this must be recorded in their diary.
 The class teacher will respond to comments where appropriate, but not always.
 Home reading books should be in school daily so that should the opportunity arise, children can read to an adult in school.
 Children should read and listen to a range of texts, not necessarily always provided by the school.
 It is also important that children are encouraged to make use of the library.
 When and how often the children change their reading book will be managed by individual class teachers and communicated with parents